Hager-elhwarii/Employee-Card/README.md

  - [Employee Card](https://employee-card.netlify.app/)

 ## 🔆 Objective
 - Creating an interactive employee card application in Angular.
 Users will be able to input employee details via a form, and these details will be dynamically displayed on the `employee card`.
 The card will have two sides (forward and backward), and it will flip with a `smooth animation` when clicked, revealing additional information.

 ## 📝 Features
 - Dynamic form inputs for company and employee details.
 - Interactive employee card UI with flip animation.
-- Smooth transition between forward and backward sides.
 - Responsive layout for various screen sizes.
+- Custom logo design created using Figma with animation.
+- Smooth transition animation between forward and backward sides.

 ## 💻 Tech stack
 - Html